davebraze/OtoP-2/readme.md

    the total number of training.

-2. Using shell script, put SerRunLoc.sh into the same folder with the exe file, para.txt, phon.txt, and trainexp_full.txt.
+2. Using shell script, put SerRunLoc.sh into the same folder with the exe file, para.txt, phon.txt, Tr#.txt and Te#.txt.
 On-screen outputs will be stored in *.log files.

    This way of running allows user to set up a number of runs each